 6th Sunday of Easter

-Firstly, even at a time that he – a Roman/Gentile – did not know Jesus as the Saviour of the world, Cornelius worshipped the only true God (Acts 10:1-4).
-Thus, he followed from afar the ‘lead’ of the Spirit.
+Firstly, even at a time when Cornelius – a Gentile – did not know Jesus as the Saviour of the world, he worshipped the only true God (Acts 10:1-4).
+Thus, unknowingly, Cornelius followed the ‘lead’ of the Spirit.

 Secondly, he was a man of prayer (Acts 10:1-5), who fasted occasionally (Acts 10:30).
 This was certainly inspired by the Spirit, who enables us to pray (Rom.
 8:15-16, 26-27).

-Thirdly, Cornelius was fond of giving alms (Acts 10:2, 4).
-God is love and he has shown us his love by offering his only Son; he, in turn, commands us to love one another, according to today’s second reading.
-This commandment of love is repeated twice in today’s gospel reading.
+Thirdly, Cornelius was a man who loved to help the poor (Acts 10:2, 4).
+God is love and He has shown us His love by offering His only Son.
+God, in turn, commands us to love one another (cf. 1 John 4: 7–10).
+This commandment of love is repeated twice in today’s gospel reading (cf. John 15: 9–17).
 And a practical way to show love to another person who is in need is to give him/her alms.
-It was therefore certainly the Spirit of God who led Cornelius to be charitable to the needy.
+It was therefore certainly the Spirit of God who led Cornelius to be charitable to the poor.

 Fourthly, generally, the Jews in those days did not have a cordial relationship with the Romans who had occupied the Holy Land.
 In that situation, therefore, it is amazing that Cornelius had a good reputation even among the Jews (Acts 10:22).
 There should be no doubt that the lifestyle of Cornelius by which he won the hearts of the Jews was inspired by the Holy Spirit.

 Furthermore, Cornelius was “a devout man and one who feared God” (Acts 10:2).
 He might have even influenced some of his subordinate Roman soldiers to worship Yahweh (cf. Acts 10:7).
 Certainly, only a person led by the Spirit can lead others to the Living God.